numind-tech/scala-djl/README.md

 # scala-djl
 A repository to start using djl with scala quickly

+## Pre-requisite

+You need a working java environment with a recent jdk (21+ advised)

+## Opening the code

+You can use this project with most of the scala editors, here are directions to use some of them

+### Visual studio code

+Install the `metals` extension and open the project

+### IntelliJ idea

+Install the scala extension and open the project.
+If it fails or the project is not correctly recognized, delete the `.idea` directory and try again.

 ## Running the program

 To run the program, use the following command: